-About 1.8 million mortgage holders affected by Covid-19 have been granted a three-month break from repaying their home loan.
-The government’s mortgage payment holiday scheme has now been extended to six months, meaning borrowers can skip repayments until the end of October.
+About 1.8 million mortgage holders affected by Covid-19 have been granted a three-month mortgage repayment holiday extension.
+The government’s mortgage repayment holiday extension scheme has now been extended to six months, meaning borrowers can skip repayments until the end of October.
 A break from paying the mortgage will be a lifeline to those who have experienced an abrupt loss of income and where they have little or no money set aside to help them through challenging times.

 As well as helping those that have already taken up the payment holiday, the extension allows borrowers who have not yet asked for one who may suffer financial difficulty in the coming weeks or months – the scheme is now running until 31 October.

 Landlords are included in the rules to help those whose tenants are experiencing difficulty paying.
 Those in the private rented sector have been equally exposed to the financial impact of the Covid-19 outbreak as homeowners.
 Landlords who have tenants that need a break in paying rent can be flexible, thanks to the mortgage payment holiday scheme.

 However, it’s important for borrowers to understand the terms of the ‘holiday’.
 This is by no means a freebie from your lender.
 Your mortgage interest will rack up for every day you take a payment holiday.

 Official figures from UK Finance – the banking trade body – state that the typical loan size of someone taking a mortgage holiday is £132,128 with about 18 years left to run, with a typical rate of 2.37%.

 That means a typical borrower that has taken the three-month break will pay an extra £513 in interest, having delayed £2,256 in repayments.
 By continuing the holiday for the extra three months now on offer, that same borrower would adding £948 in interest to the loan, having delayed £4,512 in repayments.

 Experts are urging borrowers to take the break only if they really need it.